Warren Scovill gravestone

 - Mother: Comfort (Bristol) Scovill born in Harwinton, Litchfield County, CT; Comfort died July 15, 1808 in Harwinton, Litchfield County, CT.

-- Adeline C. (Scovill) Ralph born October 9, 1821 in Portage, Livingston County, NY; married Horace Ralph; Adeline died at Dundas, Rice County, MN.
+- Adeline C. (Scovill) Ralph born October 9, 1821 in Portage, Livingston County, NY; married Horace Ralph in Portageville NY; Adeline died at Dundas, Rice County, MN.

-- Sarah M. (Scovill) Dutcher born January 9, 1831 in Portage, Livingston County, NY; married Oscar Dutcher; Sarah died November 28, 1866 in Faribault, Minnesota; buried in Immanuel Lutheran Cemetery, Faribault County, MN.
+5. Sarah M. (Scovill) Dutcher born January 9, 1831 in Portage, Livingston County, NY; married Oscar Dutcher about 1848; In 1960, Sarah Dutcher was living in Parfreyville, Waupaca County, WI with her husband and three children including her younger brother, Lyman Scovill; By 1865 the family was living in Faribault County, MN; Sarah died November 28, 1866 in Faribault County, MN; buried in Immanuel Lutheran Cemetery, Faribault County, MN.

 - Philenda (Scovil) Weed born April 2, 1792 in Harwinton, Litchfield County, CT; married Daniel Weed (1772-1853) on January 24, 1815; Philenda died September 24, 1865 in Harwinton, Litchfield County, CT; buried in Center Cemetery, Torrington, Litchfield County, CT

 - Beede (Scovil) Baldwin born 1793 or 1794 in Harwinton, Litchfield County, CT; married Enos Baldwin

 - Abner Scoville born October 1795 in Harwinton, Litchfield County, CT; married Elizabeth “Betsy” Redford (1801-1883) in 1826; Abner died April 12, 1859 in Kingston, Caldwell County, MO